|

 Drastic

 changes in their diets can cause severe digestive upset.
-Do keep a couple
+Do keep a

-cans of soft food on hand to use to tempt the puppy to eat
+can of soft food on hand to use to tempt the puppy to eat

 if he/she is off feed.
 But give just a couple tablespoons at